Federated States of Micronesia country brief

 The economy is dominated by government services and largely reliant on external grants, with only a modest private sector.
 The fisheries sector is regarded as having the greatest development potential.
 With an Exclusive Economic Zone (EEZ) of 2.5 million square kilometres, FSM bestrides major equatorial tuna migratory paths and the fishing industry has been boosted by the construction of cold storage facilities and processing plants.
 Fishery licensing fees account for nearly half of domestic budgetary revenue.

 The tourism industry is another area of potential for FSM, particularly diving and eco-tourism.
 Some 21 000 tourists visit the islands each year.
 Tourism development is, however, constrained by limited airline links, availability of infrastructure, including roads, power and water, and by geographical isolation.

 Australia established diplomatic relations with FSM in July 1987 and the Australian Embassy in Pohnpei was opened in November 1989.
 Australia enjoys a close and friendly relationship with FSM.
-The Governor-General, HE Ms Quentin Bryce AC CVO, visited FSM in April 2012.
+The former Governor-General, Quentin Bryce AC CVO, visited FSM in April 2012.
 She was accompanied by the former Parliamentary Secretary for Pacific Island Affairs Richard Marles.
-Mr Marles also visited FSM in December and February 2011.

 In recognition of FSM's vast EEZ and the importance of the fisheries sector to its long-term economic viability, Australia has provided two of FSM's three Pacific Patrol Boats and continues to support its maritime surveillance through assistance with a bilateral Defence Cooperation Program.